Aircraft Maintenance MechanicKhan Awais

 Opportunities are abundant here.
 HAECO provides me with a range of training courses from essential technical training to leadership skills development.
 I was nominated to enter the Swire Leadership Programme, which further equipped me with skill sets and knowledge required to be a team leader in the HAECO Group.

 It has been eleven and a half rewarding years.
 I am very blessed with the opportunity to work with some very talented and passionate people.
-HAECO is over 65 years old and going strong, this is a company that strives to become better and more innovative every day.
+HAECO is 70 years old and going strong, this is a company that strives to become better and more innovative every day.
 I welcome other challenging new projects and look forward to growing with HAECO to become a world leader in the aircraft maintenance industry.

 In 2007, I participated in the Youth Employment Training Programme (YETP) organised by the Labour Department and joined HAECO as an Aircraft Maintenance Trainee.
 Over the years, I have been a member of various teams in HAECO’s Component and Avionics Overhaul (CAO) department, and have earned valuable experiences on the repair and overhaul of aircraft components such as pneumatic and hydraulic systems.

 Thanks to the guidance given by my mentors in the team, recently I was lucky enough to become HAECO’s first female “CAT T” authorisation holder, specialising in Power Drive Units (PDU) used in cargo applications.
 By dedicating time and efforts to familiarise myself with knowledge about aircraft types and their components, I have now taken up a supervisory role in my team to share with junior staff members the trade skills I have learnt.

 Being a mother of two children, I am truly grateful for the opportunities I was given here at HAECO.
 My time spent with aircraft have always been fascinating to my children — they are so proud of my job!